WINRARisyou/SMC-Desktop-Mod-Manager/README.md

 	- After building, the executable will be located in the `dist` folder.
 	- Run the executable to start the mod manager.
 	- You can also run `main.py` to run without building the executable

+## Making Mods
+Open [the readme in example mods](Example%20Mods/README.md) to find out how to make some